coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

       :n:`@one_term`
         Permits declaring a hint without declaring a new constant first, but this is not recommended.
+The command first declares the term as a local definition and then performs the above with the resulting global reference.

          .. warn:: Declaring arbitrary terms as hints is fragile; it is recommended to declare a toplevel constant instead
             :undocumented: